camunda/camunda-docs/docs/product-manuals/clients/cli-client/index.md

 ---
 id: index
-title: CLI Client
+title: CLI client
-sidebar_label: "Quick Reference"
+sidebar_label: "Quick reference"
 ---

 `zbctl` is the command line interface to interact with Camunda Cloud.
 After installation, a connection can be tested immediately.